regevbr/json-expression-eval/README.md

 - `and` - accepts a non-empty list of expressions
 - `or` - accepts a non-empty list of expressions
 - `not` - accepts another expressions
 - `<user defined funcs>` - accepts any type of argument and evaluated by the user defined functions and the given context.
+Can be async.
 - `<compare funcs>` - operates on one of the context properties and compares it to a given value.
     - `{property: {op: value}}`
         - available ops: